Hurricanes vs. Bulldogs: First Round Betting Trends, Record ATS, Home/Road Splits

 Additional Miami vs Drake Insights & Trends

-- Miami has gone 8-2 over its last 10 contests, with a 5-4 record against the spread in that span.
+- Miami has a 5-4 record against the spread while going 8-2 overall in its last 10 contests.

 - The Hurricanes have hit the over in five of their last 10 games.

-- Drake is 8-2 against the spread and 9-1 overall over its past 10 games.
+- Drake has an 8-2 record against the spread while finishing 9-1 overall in its past 10 games.

-- The Bulldogs have hit the over in four of their past 10 games.
+- In their past 10 games, the Bulldogs have hit the over four times.

 - The Bulldogs' 75.3 points per game are only 3.2 more points than the 72.1 the Hurricanes give up.